Career Zone EN

 - Read the information about the Personal Career Profile.

-- What do you already know about your 'own labour market' or specifically a job that would suit you?
+- What do you already know about your own job market or a specific job that might be a good fit for you?

-- Look for at least three vacancies that appeal to you for whatever reason (think of organisation, tasks, competencies, etc.).
-Describe what appeals to you and why.
+- Find at least 3 vacancies that appeal to you for whatever reason.
+Consider, among other things, the organisation description, job duties, and job requirements such as required competencies.
+Identify what appeals to you and why.

-- Which activities / type of work do you like or are interesting to do?
+- What activities or/types of work do you find enjoyable or interesting?

-- What type of work fields or jobs could suit you?
+- What types of work fields or jobs might be suitable?

-- What can you already describe with regard to a type of organisation that appeals to you?
-Take a look at these branches, for example.
+- What can you already describe about a type of organisation that appeals to you?

-- Are there already specific organisations that appeal to you?
+- Are there any specific organisations that appeal to you?
 Why?
-What do they have in common?
-Is it, for example, regarding themes or values?
+What's the common thread?
+Is it, for example, related to themes or values?

-(Tip: Are you interested in an organisation and do you want to know what similar organisations are out there?
-Via LinkedIn you can find related organisations on the page of a specific organisation in the right-hand column).
+Note: Are you interested in an organisation and curious about similar ones?
+On LinkedIn, you can also find related organisations in the right-hand column on the page of a specific organisation.

 People